Thursday’s best high school soccer, volleyball performances

 Boys soccer

+Elad Cohen, Palo Verde — The senior scored three goals in an 8-0 win over Liberty.

-Vance Borozinski, Coronado — The senior had one goal and three assists in an 8-0 win over Foothill.
+Yuval Cohen, Palo Verde — The sophomore had three goals and one assist in an 8-0 win over Liberty.

-Gavin Kesler, Boulder City — The junior had three goals in a 6-1 win over Mater East.
+Joaquin Gomez, Shadow Ridge — The senior had three goals and one assist in a 4-0 win over Silverado.

-Austin Kiernan, Coronado — The freshman had two goals and one assist in an 8-0 win over Foothill.
+Luis Rosales, Sunrise Mountain — The senior had two goals and four assists in a 9-0 win over Del Sol.

-Sean Pendleton, Boulder City — The freshman had two goals in a 6-1 win over Mater East.
+Valentin Ruiz-Garcia, Equipo Academy — The junior had four goals and two assists in an 8-1 win over Mater East.

-Aaron Ulloa-Tapia, Tech — The senior scored two goals in a 3-1 win over Equipo Academy.
+Kevin Serrano, Western — The senior scored two goals in a 3-0 win over Legacy.

+Salman Shah, Arbor View — The freshman had two goals and one assist in a 5-3 win over Sierra Vista.

+Diego Souza, Foothill — The junior scored three goals in a 5-0 win over Desert Pines.

 Girls soccer

-Abbey Byington, Boulder City — The freshman had three goals in an 8-0 win over Mater East.
+Amani Felipe, Sierra Vista — The senior scored two goals in an 8-0 win over Basic.

-Chloe Garza, Silverado — The sophomore had three goals and one assist in an 11-0 win over Durango.
+Serene Gronauer, Faith Lutheran — The senior had one goal and three assists in a 10-0 win over Western.

+Skye Kennedy, Centennial — The senior scored five goals in a 7-2 win over Las Vegas.

-Abbie Hammons, Moapa Valley — The freshman had two goals in a 4-1 win over Desert Pines.
+Gianna Mestas, Tech — The senior had five goals and two assists in a 9-0 win over Equipo Academy.

-Natasha Oeland, Boulder City — The sophomore had one goal and two assists in an 8-0 win over Mater East.
+Cene Rogers, Liberty — The senior had one goal and two assists in a 7-0 win over Silverado.

 Girls volleyball

-Sophia Ewalefo, Bishop Gorman — The senior had 19 kills in a three-set sweep of Foothill.
+Ava Hurry, Foothill — The senior had 11 kills and nine digs in a three-set win over Basic.

-Ariella Maika, Sierra Vista — The freshman had seven kills, seven aces and nine digs in a three-set sweep of Legacy.
+Hannah Pemberton, Coronado — The sophomore had 24 assists, three aces and seven digs in a three-set win over Desert Oasis.

-Daisy Ramos, Basic — The senior had 15 kills and 20 digs in a three-set loss to Green Valley.
+Alexis Batezel, Liberty — The senior had 17 digs and three aces in a three-set win over Green Valley.

-Lina Savielo, Green Valley — The junior had 30 assists, eight digs and three aces in a three-set sweep of Basic.
+Annamaria Ramos, Basic — The junior had 10 kills, 15 digs and two aces in a three-set loss to Foothill.

-Tatum Thompson, Bishop Gorman — The sophomore had 31 digs in a three-set sweep of Foothill.

 Thursday’s scores